-Finely colored example of Coronelli's cornerstone map of North America, one of the most influential maps of the continent published in the late seventeenth century.
+Striking example of Coronelli's cornerstone map of North America, one of the most influential maps of North America published in the late 17th Century.

 Vincenzo Maria Coronelli (1650-1718) is one of the most influential Italian mapmakers and is known especially for his globes and atlases.
 The son of a tailor, Vincenzo was apprenticed to a xylographer (a wood block engraver) at a young age.
 At fifteen he became a novice in a Franciscan monastery.
 At sixteen he published his first book, the first of 140 publications he would write in his lifetime.
 The order recognized his intellectual ability and saw him educated in Venice and Rome.
 He earned a doctorate in theology, but also studied astronomy.
 By the late 1670s, he was working on geography and was commissioned to create a set of globes for the Duke of Parma.
 These globes were five feet in diameter.
 The Parma globes led to Coronelli being named theologian to the Duke and receiving a bigger commission, this one from Louis XIV of France.
 Coronelli moved to Paris for two years to construct the King’s huge globes, which are 12.5 feet in diameter and weigh 2 tons.